SirBob01/NeuralC/README.md

 ---

-`NeuralC` is a lightweight, standalone C library for implementing deep feed-forward neural networks (DFF).
+`NeuralC` is a lightweight, standalone C++ library for implementing deep feed-forward neural networks (DFF).
 It features:

 - Generalized backpropagation algorithm
-- Custom activation and cost functions with hyperparameters
 - A full matrix library

 This is a learning exercise hobby project.
 Here is a visualization of the example sine approximator.